Thessaloniki: Jews of Thessaloniki

 The Jewish population in Greece is the oldest in mainland Europe (see Romaniotes).
 When Paul the Apostle came to Thessaloniki, he taught in the area of what today is called Upper City.
 Later, during the Ottoman period, with the coming of Sephardic Jews from Spain, the community of Thessaloniki became mostly Sephardic.
 Thessaloniki became the largest centre in Europe of the Sephardic Jews, who nicknamed the city la madre de Israel (Israel's mother) and "Jerusalem of the Balkans".
 It also included the historically significant and ancient Greek-speaking Romaniote community.
 During the Ottoman era, Thessaloniki's Sephardic community was half of the population according to the Ottoman Census of 1902 and almost 40% the city's population of 157,000 about 1913; Jewish merchants were prominent in commerce until the ethnic Greek population increased after Thessaloniki was incorporated into the Kingdom of Greece in 1913.
 By the 1680s, about 300 families of Sephardic Jews, followers of Sabbatai Zevi, had converted to Islam, becoming a sect known as the Dönmeh (convert), and migrated to Salonika, whose population was majority Jewish.
 They established an active community that thrived for about 250 years.
 Many of their descendants later became prominent in trade.
 Many Jewish inhabitants of Thessaloniki spoke Judeo-Spanish, the Romance language of the Sephardic Jews.

 From the second half of the 19th century with the Ottoman reforms, the Jewish community had a new revival.
-Many French and especially Italian Jews (from Livorno and other cities), influential in introducing new methods of education and developing new schools and intellectual environment for the Jewish population, were established in Thessaloniki.
+Many French and especially Italian Jews (from Livorno and other cities), influential in introducing new methods of education and developing new schools and intellectual environments for the Jewish population, were established in Thessaloniki.
 Such modernists introduced also new techniques and ideas from the industrialised Western Europe and from the 1880s the city began to industrialize.
-The Italian Jews Allatini brothers led Jewish entrepreneurship, establishing milling and other food industries, brickmaking and processing plants for tobacco.
+The Italian-Jewish Allatini brothers led Jewish entrepreneurship, establishing milling and other food industries, brickmaking and processing plants for tobacco.
 Several traders supported the introduction of a large textile-production industry, superseding the weaving of cloth in a system of artisanal production.
 Notable names of the era include among others the Italo-Jewish Modiano family and the Allatini.
 Benrubis founded also in 1880 one of the first retail companies in the Balkans.